 But, one needs some suitable music to contemplate Music of the Spheres, so let’s go with the 40-part motet Spem in alium (probably between 1572-1596) by Thomas Tallis.
 The above linked recording, long out of print, features the Clerkes of Oxenford, conducted by David Wulstan.
 If that’s not celestial, shoot me.
 And look at the score sometime, to see how a composer manages 40 individual vocal parts.

 (I can’t top that.
 Maybe the closest I ever came to celestiality is the moment of Vin’s Suicide from the BLUE HAMMER soundtrack.
-Go to iTunes U, download EarFilm2, and Vin enters other dimensions at around 17:44.)
+Find a copy of the meme gig 2 music, and Vin enters other dimensions at around 17:44.)